 Instant payments: Accelerating treasury disruption

 Instant payments through the RTP® network has transformed money movement with immediate settlement and 24/7/365 availability.
-The arrival of the FedNowSM Service increases the reach of instant payments and will further accelerate transformation.
+The arrival of the FedNow® Service increases the reach of instant payments and will further accelerate transformation.

-Once the rollout is completed, payers will be able to send instant payments to even more beneficiaries, accelerating the treasury transformation that has been building for years.
-After all, the RTP network already reaches 65% of U.S. bank accounts, according to The Clearing House, which operates the network.
+This expansion means payers can send instant payments to even more beneficiaries, accelerating the treasury transformation that has been building for years.
+After all, the RTP network already reaches 70% of U.S. bank accounts, according to The Clearing House.
 And its transaction and revenue volume have been growing rapidly.
+In fact, the RTP network surpassed 500 billion total transactions in November 2024.

-“FedNow’s launch is exciting, as it represents the digitization of payments through multiple rails and solutions,” says Adam Carter, group product manager in Global Treasury Management at U.S. Bank.
-“It will allow our clients to continue their journey from paper-based products to digital solutions, so they can better control their funds, better understand settlement timing, and improve service to their customers.”
+“The evolution of instant payments has brought us to an exciting place in offering digitization of payments through multiple rails and solutions,” says Adam Carter, group product manager in Global Treasury Management at U.S. Bank.
+“It allows our clients to continue their journey from paper-based products to digital solutions, so they can better control their funds, better understand settlement timing, and improve service to their customers.”

 Instant payments overview

-Like the RTP network, the FedNow Service is built to provide round-the-clock instant settlement of payments between senders and receivers and offer rich messaging capabilities, including a request-for-pay message that billers can use to solicit payments from customers.
+Like the RTP network, the FedNow Service is built to provide round-the-clock instant settlement of payments between senders and receivers and offer rich messaging capabilities.

 Both instant payments networks provide faster, more reliable and safer payments that eliminate the inefficiencies associated with paper-based payments or traditional electronic payments like ACH and wires with limited processing windows.

-What is RTP?
-The benefits of instant payments for businesses
+What are instant payments?
+The benefits for businesses

-As computers and other digital devices have become omnipresent, the payments ecosystem has irreversibly shifted toward offering increased speed, more choices and simpler ways of sending and receiving payments.
+As computers and other digital devices became omnipresent, the payments ecosystem irreversibly shifted toward offering increased speed, more choices and simpler ways of sending and receiving payments.

-With high dollar transaction limits and data rich capabilities, RTP and FedNow were developed to help businesses move payments at the speed of modern business.
-Both offer:
+With high dollar transaction limits and data rich capabilities, the RTP network and FedNow Service were developed to help businesses move payments at the speed of modern business.

 • Immediate payments, available 24/7/365